5 Questions About Race That I am Asked Regularly As An Ally

 You can see how this reflects the reality of race-based inequity in the world today.

-Personally I use “blocklist” and “allowlist” and I recommend all of our customers to be conscious of when they encounter language that is black/ dark = bad white/ light - good and to look for alternatives.
+Personally I use “blocklist” and “allowlist” and I recommend all of our customers to just be conscious of when they encounter language that is black/ dark = bad and white/ light = good - and to look for alternatives.

 4. What about blackboard?